How to access information

 - Over the counter at a service centre

-If you require assistance lodging a form, contact Council's call centre on 1300 883 699.
+If you require assistance lodging a form, or need to make payment of the application fee, contact Council's call centre on 1300 883 699.

 If you are not satisfied with a decision, you have the right to ask for a review.